MicrosoftDocs/learn/learn-pr/advocates/nodejs-101-debug/includes/6-use-vs-code-debugger.md

 Now take some time to analyze the current state.

-- The variable `convertedValue` is the result of `convertToCurrency(value, sourceCurrency, targetCurrency)`, so what is the parameters' value?
+- The variable `convertedValue` is the result of `convertToCurrency(value, sourceCurrency, targetCurrency)`, so check also the parameters' value and confirm that it's correct.
-- In particular, what's the value of `value`?
+- In particular, look at `value` and see that it has the expected value `10`.

 Maybe we should take a look at the code of the `convertToCurrency()` function.